-We have seen a drastic increase in the number of people reaching out and asking questions based around questions like “Why does my dog lick my ears?” over the last few months, so much so that we have actually decided to dedicate a full article to it to try and answer this question for any of our readers with a dog that loves to lick their ears.
-Although there are a number of different reasons that your dog may end up licking your ears, they are all harmless and there is no need to worry with some of the reasons actually being pretty cute.
+Over the last few months, we’ve seen a significant rise in the amount of individuals contacting out and asking questions like “Why does my dog lick my ears?”
+We’ve chosen to dedicate a whole post to answering this issue for any of our readers who have a dog who likes to lick their ears.
+Although there are a variety of reasons why your dog may end up licking your ears, they are all harmless and there is no need to be concerned, with some of the causes being very charming.

-Depending on your situation, you can often train the behaviour of licking your ears out of your dog with a little patience if your dog has built up the habit.
-On the flipside of this though, some of the reasons that your dog will lick your ears are temporary and once the reason has gone, your dog should stop the behaviour and go back to its normal routine without issue or the need to try and train the behaviour out of your dog.
+Depending on your scenario, you can frequently educate your dog to stop licking his ears with a little patience if he has developed the habit.
+On the other hand, some of the reasons your dog will lick your ears are transitory, and after the cause has passed, your dog should stop the behavior and return to its usual routine without difficulty or the need to try to teach the behavior out of your dog.

-Although this may be up for some debate, in our opinion, the number one reason that your dog may end up licking your ears is largely due to you either tasting or smelling good.
-Humans have scent and oil glands on our ears as well as in various locations around them.
-These oils can taste good to some dogs and make them want to lick your ears, on top of this, humans also have a large number of sweat glands on their ears too.
-If you let the sweat dry, the salt can often stay on your ears and attract your dogs attention due to the sodium in the sweat providing a nice taste to many dogs.
+Although this is debatable, we believe that the number one reason your dog may wind up licking your ears is because you either taste or smell nice.
+Humans have fragrance and oil glands in their ears as well as in other places around their bodies.
+These oils may taste appealing to certain dogs, causing them to lick your ears; moreover, humans have a high number of sweat glands on their ears.
+If you let your perspiration to dry, the salt can frequently remain on your ears and draw your dog’s interest owing to the sodium in sweat offering a pleasant flavor to many dogs.

-Now, you may be thinking that this is a quick and easy fix and you will simply bath or shower twice a day but it really is not that simple.
-Not only do most peoples oil glands produce the oils they recreate all day long, many of the modern soaps and shower gels have foods such as coconut or other fruits in them.
-This can also attract your dogs attention too putting you between a rock and a hard place when it comes to countering the behaviour.
+You would assume that this is a quick and easy remedy, and that all you have to do is bathe or shower twice a day, but it isn’t quite that straightforward.
+Not only do most people’s oil glands generate the oils they use all day, but many modern soaps and shower gels contain foods like coconut or other fruits.
+This can also catch your dog’s attention, placing you between a rock and a hard place in terms of correcting the behavior.

-Although there are some anti-lick creams on the market that are scentless to humans but taste vile to dogs, we feel that their effectiveness is definitely over hyped with many of them usually being nothing more than a waste of time and money.
-In our opinion, one of the quickest and easiest ways to prevent this behaviour is to switch your shower gel to a one that is citrus based.
-The vast majority of dogs do not like the sharp smell and taste of citrus based fruits so this simple step can often be enough to stop your dog from licking your ears due to your smell or taste.
+Although there are several anti-lick lotions on the market that are scentless to humans but taste horrible to dogs, we believe their usefulness is overstated, with many of them being little more than a waste of time and money.
+Switching to a citrus-based shower gel, in our opinion, is one of the quickest and easiest strategies to prevent this behavior.
+Because the great majority of dogs dislike the strong scent and taste of citrus-based fruits, this simple action might frequently be sufficient to prevent your dog from licking your ears owing to your smell or taste.